ztstroud/mini-computer/atom/HARDWARE.md

 to and requested from peripherals at addresses.
 In addition, you can read 16 flags from each peripheral, which the peripheral can use to tell you about its state.

 The full specification for peripherals is not defined yet.
+Currently, peripherals take an address, data, read and write signals, and a clock signal.
+They output data and flags.

+### Storage
+Storage is additional memory that persists even without power.